What is Unity Catalog?

 Delta Sharing, Databricks Marketplace, and Unity Catalog

 Delta Sharing is a secure data sharing platform that lets you share data and AI assets with users outside your organization, whether or not those users use Databricks.
 Although Delta Sharing is available as an open-source implementation, in Databricks it requires Unity Catalog to take full advantage of extended functionality.
-See Share data and AI assets securely using Delta Sharing.
+See What is Delta Sharing?.

 Databricks Marketplace, an open forum for exchanging data products, is built on top of Delta Sharing, and as such, you must have a Unity Catalog-enabled workspace to be a Marketplace provider.
 See What is Databricks Marketplace?.